MannLabs/alphakraken/README.md

 (`instrument_watcher` -> `acquisition_handler` -> `acquisition_processor`.) and to check the logs for errors before starting the next one.

+### Deploying new code versions
+These steps need to be done on all machines that run alphakraken services.
+Make sure the code is always consistent across all machines!
+1. Stop all docker compose services across all machines using the `down` command.
+2. On each machine, pull the most recent version of the code from the repository.
+3. Check if there are any special changes to be done (e.g. new mounts, new environment variables, manual database interventions, ..) and apply them.
+4. Start all docker compose services again, first the `infrastructure` services, then the `workers` services.
+5. Normal operation should be resumed after about 5 minutes.
+Depending on when they were shut down, some tasks could be in an `error` state though.
+Check after a few hours if some files are stuck and resolve the issues with the Airflow UI.

 ## Local development

 ### Development setup